 Bramling Cross is a rather rare breed and is mostly available in the UK.
 First harvested in 1927 at Wye College its lineage is a cross between Golding and a wild Manitoban (Canadian) hop.
-It is considered well suited to cask conditioned recipes as well as Christmas and fruit beers.
+It is considered well suited to cask conditioned recipes as well as Christmas and fruit beverages.

 Perhaps Brew Dog Brewery says it best when they speak of Bramling Cross as being “elegant, refined, assured, (boring) and understated”.
 They suggest people often don’t use enough of Bramling Cross to let its true flavors and eccentricities shine.